hrichharms/AlbiPy/README.md

 The methods used to fix problematic strings can sometimes cause problems with accuracy of certain datapoints however and as a result, they are entirely optional and can be switched off should the possibly affected attributes be particularly important for whatever task is at hand.

-## How do I install/use AlbiPy in my project?
+## How do I install AlbiPy and use it in my project?
 Simply download AlbiPy.py and import it as any other module.
 Below is an example of a script using AlbiPy that imports the module, records network traffic for ten seconds, then outputs the item prices, enchantment levels, and tiers, before exiting.
 ```Python
 from AlbiPy import sniffing_thread